mattlianje/etl4s/docs/trace.md

 # Pipeline Tracing with `Trace`

-Your nodes can record messages, report errors, and check execution timing - all automatically collected across your entire pipeline.

-**How to start:** Call `Trace.log()` and `Trace.error()` inside any node.
-Use `runTrace` to get full execution details, or regular `run` methods for just results.
+Nodes can access and update their runtime state:

+- **Access** current execution state (`Trace.current`, `Trace.hasErrors`, etc)
+- **Update** runtime state (`Trace.log()`, `Trace.error()`).
+Thread-safe and append only
+- **Share** state automatically across the entire pipeline.
+All your Nodes "know" what happened before them and can act with this knowledge

+Use `runTrace` to get all your logs and errors cleanly after you've run your pipeline.

-**How it works:** Trace uses two ThreadLocal channels (like Unix stdout/stderr) that automatically accumulate across your pipeline - thread-safe with minimal overhead:
+**How it works:** Trace uses two [ThreadLocal](https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html) channels (like Unix stdout/stderr) that automatically accumulate across your pipeline - thread-safe with minimal overhead:

 ```scala
 val p = Transform[String, Int] { input =>